Collaborative for Student Achievement

 Offices in the Stadium Complex, 1415 Meridian

 Health Professions Advising - Human & Animal Healthcare Professions

 CSU does not offer specific “pre-health” or "pre-vet" majors as health professions programs neither prefer nor recommend any particular undergraduate major(s).
 Students interested in a career in any health profession may select a major from among the many choices offered by CSU.
 After declaring an academic major, a student is assigned an academic advisor from that department to ensure they fulfill the requirements for that major.
 Placement into health professions programs is extremely competitive and a successful applicant needs to be well informed regarding course requirements and other factors considered by veterinary admissions committees

-Health professions advisors work with students in conjunction with their departmental advisor in determining courses to take to satisfy professional school prerequisites and helping them identify and gain the experiences needed to make them competitive candidates.
-Health Professions advisors assist students in planning for entrance into accredited programs of dentistry, medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, podiatry, chiropractic, and other human health professions and assist them in preparing their applications to those programs.
+Health professions advisors work with students in conjunction with their departmental advisor to determine courses required to satisfy professional school prerequisites.
+They also help students identify and gain the experiences needed to make them competitive candidates.
+All Health Professions advisors assist students from any major in planning for entrance into any accredited program of medicine, veterinary medicine, physician's assistant, occupational therapy, physical therapy, dentistry, nursing, pharmacy, optometry, podiatry, chiropractic and others.
+They also assist students in preparing their applications to those programs.

-Offices for several student clubs related to the health professions are located in The Institute for Learning and Teaching (TILT Building) on the Oval.
-Staff members serve as advisors for the Premedica, Pre-Vet, Pre-Dental, Pre-Occupational Therapy, Pre-Physical Therapy, Pre-Pharmacy, and Pre-Optometry clubs and provide assistance and support for club activities.
+Offices for several student clubs related to the health professions are located in Collaborative for Student Achievement Offices in the Stadium complex.
+Staff members serve as advisors for the Pre-Vet Club and the Health Professions Student Association and the associated clubs of Premedica, Pre-Dental, Pre-Pharmacy, Pre-Optometry, Pre-Occupational Therapy, Pre-Physical Therapy and provide assistance and support for club activities.

-More information about Health Professions Advising may be found on the CASA website.
+More information about Health Professions Advising may be found on the Collaborative for Student Achievement website.